📊 How We Test & Score

 🧾 How It Scored

 On flow, there’s a noticeable change.
 Pre-install, our tap filled a 1-gallon jug in 36.13 seconds (~1.7 GPM).
 Post-install, that same jug clocked 1:09 (~0.87 GPM).
-So throughput was basically halved, but still practical for kitchens — filling pitchers, cooking pots, or water bottles never felt like a chore.
+Throughput was basically halved, but still practical for kitchens.
+Filling pitchers, cooking pots, or water bottles never felt like a chore.

-Setup was also refreshingly easy.
-I had it in and running in under 15 minutes (probably closer to 10 if I hadn’t misplaced my plumber’s tape).
-No drilling, no fuss — just connect the lines and you’re off.
+Setup was refreshingly easy.
+In and running in under 15 minutes.
+No drilling, no fuss, just connect the lines.

-On costs, expect around $550 upfront and ~$400/year in replacement filters.
-That works out to ~$0.20 per gallon — pricier than a single-stage system but justified by the contaminant coverage and NSF-backed claims.
+Expect around $550 upfront and ~$400/year in replacement filters.
+That works out to ~$0.20 per gallon, pricier than a single-stage system but justified by the contaminant coverage and NSF-backed claims.

 #6.
 Glacier Fresh Gravity Filter